-Who knew there was so much to know about lighting.
-What does that have to do with organizing and design you might ask?
-A lot actually.
-Proper thought and planning and choosing the right lighting can make or break your space.
-You know how much I love lists, so here goes.
-Below are ten tips for your next lighting project.
+Who knew there was so much to learn about lighting?
+What does that have to do with organizing and design, you might ask?
+A lot, actually!
+Proper thought, planning, and choosing the right lights and lamps can make or break your space.
+You know how much I love lists, so here are ten tips for better lighting in your home.

 - Consider the size of your rooms to choose the right amount of light.
-You normally want 2 to 3 times the square footage for watts or lumens.
-For example, a bedroom which is 10′ x 10′ or 100 square feet, should have 200 watts or 3000 lumens of light.
+Typically double or triple the square footage to calculate watts or lumens.
+For example, a 100-square-foot bedroom (10 x 10 feet) should have 200 watts or 3000 lumens of light.

 - Measure the height of the ceiling when determining how high to hang a fixture.
-In a dining area with an 8′ ceiling hang the chandelier 36″ over the table.
-Raise your fixture 3″ higher for every 12″ above 8′.
-But don’t go too high or the fixture will be lost in the space.
+In a dining area with an 8-foot ceiling, hang the chandelier 36 inches over the table.
+Raise the fixture 3 inches for every 12 inches above the eight feet.
+That means for a 9-foot ceiling, hang the chandelier at 39 inches.
+But don’t go too high, or the fixture will be lost in the space.

 - Define your style.
-Is your taste traditional, contemporary or perhaps transitional?
+Is your taste traditional, contemporary, or perhaps transitional?
 What finishes are you using elsewhere?
-You may want your light fixtures to coordinate with these finishes or not.
-There really are no rules here.
-Mix a few contemporary fixtures with more traditional decor.
+You may – or may not – want your light fixtures to coordinate with these finishes.
+In fact, there are no hard and fast rules here.
+You can mix a few contemporary fixtures with more traditional decor.

 - Layer your lighting.
 In addition to your main light source, you can have accent lighting for artwork; cove lighting around the ceiling perimeter; under cabinet lighting for work surfaces; decorative pendants over an island; portable lamps for ambient lighting; all in the same room but on different switches.